Home ยป Holidays ยป Christmas

 Christmas Stocking DIY Advent Calendar

-Help everyone in your house get excited for Christmas with this adorable Christmas Stocking DIY Advent calendar!
-Amy from Ameroonie Designs is back with us again sharing a free sewing pattern for these adorable small Christmas Stockings!
+Help everyone in your house get excited for Christmas with this adorable DIY Christmas stocking Advent calendar!
+Amy from Ameroonie Designs is with us again, sharing a free sewing pattern for these adorable small Christmas Stockings!

 Mini Stocking DIY Advent Calendar

 Hi!
-I’m Amy and I’m a Christmas countdown junkie!
-But with fabrics this cute, and mini anything- how can you resist?
-This free Mini Stocking Christmas Countdown is a fairly simple sewing project and lets your darling seasonal fabrics shine!
-Today I’m going to share the how-to as well as the FREE pattern!
-So let’s get sewing!
+I’m Amy, and I’m a Christmas countdown junkie!
+But with fabrics that are cute and mini, how can you resist?
+This free Mini Stocking Christmas Countdown is a simple sewing project that lets your darling seasonal fabrics shine!
+Today, I’m going to share the how-to as well as the FREE pattern!
+So, let’s get sewing!

-The anticipation of Christmas is always one of my favorite things!
+The anticipation of Christmas has always been one of my favorite things!
 I probably have a dozen ways to countdown to this most special of holidays, but I decided to make one (maybe 2) more!

 How to Get the Stocking Template